DD-65/sat-sudoku/README.md

 ![Output Image](solution.png)

 ---
+## Sources

-Also has a Sudoku generation feature using the Algorithm outlined in [this Stack Overflow post](https://stackoverflow.com/a/56581709)
+- The Sudoku generation feature uses the Algorithm outlined in [this Stack Overflow post](https://stackoverflow.com/a/56581709)
+- I got the idea for the `--compact-format` flag from another sudoku solver from [bartp5](https://github.com/bartp5/gss)